Content Editor

 Other vaccines that protect against the same diseases

 The MMR vaccine protects against measles, mumps, and rubella.
-Younger babies (ages 6 to 11 months), children over age 12 years, and adults who need a vaccine for measles, mumps, or rubella can get this vaccine.
+Younger babies (ages 6 to 11 months), children who do not need varicella vaccine, children over age 12 years, and adults who need a vaccine for measles, mumps, or rubella can get this vaccine.

 The varicella vaccine protects against varicella.